Cardinals vs. Nationals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Miles Mikolas (5-5) will make his 20th start of the season.
+- Jack Flaherty (6-5) will take to the mound for the Cardinals and make his 18th start of the season.

 |Opponent